rA3ka/dstack-examples/custom-domain/README.md

 2. Set up a CNAME record in Cloudflare for your custom domain pointing to the Tproxy server
 3. Set up a TXT record in Cloudflare for your custom domain pointing to the destination App address and port.
 4. Serve a simple HTML page in the destination App over HTTPS

+### Note on Tproxy trust model and CA Authorization
+This example points your custom domain to a Tproxy domain, which means that the Tproxy domain owner or its host owner will have the opportunity to request certificates for your custom domain through HTTP-01 challenge.
+To avoid this situation, please set up [CAA](https://letsencrypt.org/docs/caa/) for your domain to prohibit CA authorities from using challenges other than DNS-01.

+### Note on Cloudflare
+Cloudflare is used here just as an example DNS service with an API.
+You could adapt this to whatever you use for managing your domain name.

 ## Environment Variables